HighlanderLab/toliveira_graphical_ped/README.md

 }
 ```

-2. Next, check if the "MasterBayes" package is installed.
+2. Next, check if the `MasterBayes` package is installed.
 If not, install it with a specific version (2.58) using the following command:

 ```
 if (!require("MasterBayes")) {